-2020 has definitely been the year of the beach hut.
-With travel overseas less desirable and staycations on the cards for many, British beaches have been a go-to destination and beach huts have been booked out solidly.
-A great result for the 20,000 or so beach hut owners around the UK, who have the potential to cash in on around £30 a day for renting out their seaside havens when they’re not using them themselves.
+2021 has definitely been the year of the beach hut.
+With travel overseas less desirable and staycations on the cards again for many, British beaches have been a go-to destination and beach huts have been booked out solidly.
+A great result for the 20,000 or so beach hut owners around the UK, who have the potential to cash in on around £50 a day for renting out their seaside havens when they’re not using them themselves.

-Now, we’ve launched a new competition to celebrate Britain’s beach huts and, together with Millie’s Beach Huts, we’re offering over £1,000 worth of prizes and the prestigious status of becoming the first ever ‘Ryan's Beach Hut of the year 2020’ award winner – with beach hut uses rather than simply aesthetics playing a key role in the judging.
+Together with Millie’s Beach Huts and our guest judge - author Veronica Henry, we’re offering over £1,000 worth of prizes and the prestigious status of becoming 'Ryan's Beach Hut of the year 2021’ award winner – with once again beach hut uses rather than simply aesthetics playing a key role in the judging.